The Music In Schools Program

 Montague High School used donations towards their Choir program for new uniforms, which is the first time the school’s choir program has grown to have a full time choir director in 8 years!
 They were also able to purchase a tuba to be used for the middle school band program.

-Whitehall high school will be using donationions to buy new drums for their marching band.
+Whitehall high school will be using donations to buy new drums for their marching band.
 This was something that the marching band desperately needed for the past few years, and now they’re finally able to make it happen.

 Additionally, the Arts Council of White Lake continues to provide grants to local public school students who are interested in learning a new instrument.
-White Lake Music Society works to provide opportunities for students to learn to play stringed instruments, since local public school do not offer this, at no cost to the students.
+White Lake Music Society works to provide opportunities for students to learn to play stringed instruments, since local public schools do not offer this, at no cost to the students.
 Donations will also contribute to the Community Foundation for Oceana County for future endowment of the David Markiewicz Memorial Fund, supporting purchasing equipment and supplies to impact music programs at local public schools in Oceana County.